Heat pump prices: what’s the cost of an air source or ground source heat pump?

 When it comes to eco-friendly home heating, heat pumps are the future.
 They’re efficient, renewable, safe, and they’re bound to be a key part of our path to a net zero world.

 The only catch?
 Right now, upgrading to an air source or ground source heat pump is pricier than choosing another same-old boiler.
+But there's some good news: the UK government recently announced an initiative to give grants to homeowners to install heat pumps from 2022.

 How much does an air source heat pump cost?